togarashimayo/togarashimayo.github.io/content/recipes/macarons-of-knowledge.md

 4. Spread icing on macarons

 ## Notes
 * I used a hand mixer, a kitchen scale, and sandwich bags with a hole.
-I did not use an oven therm
+I did not use an oven thermo here.
 * I did not age my egg whites.
 * You cannot use a water-based food colouring when making macarons; it will change the batter's consistency.
 Get a 40-50% coupon off Michaels and use it towards their Wilton food colouring.
 * I would not recommend making this while raining.